anas570/Coding-projects/README.md

 # Coding-projects description
 A collection of beginner-to-intermediate coding exercises and mini-projects.
-Covers logic building, Java programs, basic Python, and hands-on HTML/CSS practice.
+Covers logic building, and hands-on HTML/CSS practice.